emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

 ## Cross-contracts calls

 Throughout this section, we’ve discussed how to call a smart contract from a client.
 But a single smart contract can only take us so far.
 The true power is achieved when smart contracts are working in concert and communicating with each other.
-To achieve this, Axion provides cross-contract calls functionality, which allows one contract to call methods from another contract.
+To achieve this, Fermi provides cross-contract calls functionality, which allows one contract to call methods from another contract.
 The general flow looks like this: